jmico/beekeeper/examples/chat/README.md

 ## Running this example

-To run this example start worker pools:
+To run this example start all worker pools:
 ```
 cd beekeper/examples/chat
 source setup.sh